-U.S. and N.C.
-Obligation Interest Citation: G.S.
+5. U.S. and N.C.
+Obligation Interest

+Citation: G.S.
 105-134.6(b)(1) Description: Deduction for interest on obligations of the United States, North Carolina, and nonprofit educational institutions.

-Data Source: Department of Revenue Individual Income Tax database (Tax Year 2007 is latest available)
+Data Source: Department of Revenue Individual Income Tax database (Tax Year 2009 is latest available)

-Note: Although not separately stated, the deductible amount for interest on State and local obligations would likely be less than \$1million, based on review of tax returns.
+Note: Although not separately stated, the deductible amount for interest on State and local obligations would likely be less than \$1 million.

-3. Disposition of Certain Obligations
+6. Disposition of Certain Obligations

-Citation: G.S.
-105-134.6(b)(2) Description: Deduction for gain from disposition of obligations issued before July 1, 1995, to the extent exempt from tax.
+Description: Deduction for gain from disposition of obligations issued before July 1, 1995, to the extent exempt from tax.

-Data Source: Department of Revenue 2006 Individual Income Tax database
+Data Source: Department of Revenue Individual Income Tax database

-4. Social Security Benefits in Excess of Federal Limit
+7. Social Security Benefits in Excess of Federal Limit